Get Schooled

 • Information on cash; savings and checking account balances; investments, including stocks and bonds and real estate (but not including the home in which you live); and business and farm assets for you and your parents.

 • A list of colleges you intend to apply to (if you’re completing the FAFSA for the first time).
 You do not have to be accepted to any of these colleges at the time you complete your FAFSA.
-You can list up to 20 colleges on your FAFSA.
+You can list up to 20 colleges.

 For most families and students, completing the FAFSA takes around one hour.